peridot-php/peridot-concurrency/README.md

 ![Peridot concurrency suite run concurrently](https://raw.github.com/peridot-php/peridot-concurrency/master/concurrent.png "Peridot concurrency suite run concurrently")

 On the machines tested, Peridot's own test suite was run in 1/4th of the time!
+You can see peridot-concurrency's [travis build](https://travis-ci.org/peridot-php/peridot-concurrency) to see even faster run times.

 The thing to note here is that these are just unit test suites.
 The amount of time saved running a bulky integration or functional test suite would be even more significant (examples coming soon).

 ### Fine tuning